temataro/keebs-rs/notes.md

 The linker script (whatever that is... .cargo/config.toml?) defines where different sections of code are placed in memory. (.text, .data, etc)

+### Implementing a VGA

+All I know is that there is an hsync and vsync signal that need to be sent out.
+Idea, divide delay into the smallest unit and test a counter conditional to see whether each pin would update.